This tutorial has been made in Photoshop CS2, but applies to all versions of Photoshop and Photoshop Elements.

-However, the addition of noise is very important when you’ve artificially created a broad area of very smooth color to a photo.
-The two most common examples are (1) adding color to a blown out sky, and (2) blurring or painting a background in a portrait.
+However, the addition of noise is very important when you’ve artificially created a broad area of very smooth colour to a photo.
+The two most common examples are (1) adding colour to a blown out sky, and (2) blurring or painting a background in a portrait.

 Why is it necessary?
 Because of banding.
 When you add or create smooth areas in an image, it’s very common for "stripes" to appear in the image.
 If you’ve had this happen to you, you’ll know what I’m talking about … if you’ve never seen it, count yourself among the lucky ones.